HumanCompatibleAI/overcooked-demo/README.md

 If a more complex or custom loading routing is necessary, one can subclass the `OvercookedGame` class and override the `get_policy` method, as done in [DummyOvercookedGame](server/game.py#L420).
 Make sure the subclass is properly imported [here](server/app.py#L5)

+## Use the human vs. human game mode.

+With the Overcooked demo you can test the interaction between two human players.
+To do this, select the human keyboard input for both players and click on "Create Game", it will display "Waiting for game to start".
+Open another tab and navigate to http://localhost/psyturk to start the game.
+The first user can be controlled from the same page, the other user from another tab (http://localhost/psyturk).

 ## Updating Overcooked_ai
 This repo was designed to be as flexible to changes in overcooked_ai as possible.
 To change the branch used, use the `OVERCOOKED_BRANCH` environment variable shown above.